haystack/nb/README.md

 7. To generate UI bundle, run `npm run build`.

-8. To start NB, run the following command `sudo pm2 start npm --name "NB" -- start`.
+8. To start NB, run the following command `sudo pm2 start npm --name "NB" --time -- start`.

 9. You should be able to access NB using `[HOST].csail.mit.edu`.